 City leaders, urban innovators and university researchers are taking an active role in confronting challenges which, in the recent past, were addressed by national governments.
 Through collaboration with universities, smart cities have opportunities to look beyond incremental changes and take pioneering steps toward creating urban innovation ecosystems, understanding smart city alternatives, and developing innovative and equitable urban solutions to enable high quality of life.

-For cities, universities, startups and solution providers: Join the global smart city network and community to explore hundreds of solutions and to share your solutions to increase your visibility.
+For cities, universities, startups and solution providers: Join the leading global smart city network and community to explore hundreds of solutions and to share your solutions to increase your visibility.
 Facilitate new opportunities for collaboration and extend your smart city network by connecting with thousands of other smart city enthusiasts and experts from across the globe.

 http://theinnovatorsforum.org/sites/default/files/dublinsmartcities_whitepaper_2016_dec19interactive.pdf, accessed November 26, 2018